OmarMedhat22/Hand-Gesture-Recognition/README.md

 ## Definition

-This project uses Convolutional neural network to classify 24 different Hand Gesture that represent alphabetic letter from A-Z. the Classification is Multi-class Classification.
+This project uses Convolutional neural network to classify 24 different Hand Gesture that represents alphabetic letters from A-Z. the Classification is Multi-class Classification.
 Image augmented techniques are used in this project.

 The dataset of this project found [here](https://www.kaggle.com/datamunge/sign-language-mnist)